GOP Senators Want To Limit Trump's Power On Trade

 "We're not there confronting the president on tariffs.
 I still believe the president is using the tariffs as a bargaining chip," Kennedy said.
 "I think he's way too intelligent to get us into a trade war.
 The only way to win it is not to fight."

-And there are other challenges to convincing Republicans to sign on.
+There are other challenges to convincing Republicans to sign on.
 Corker wants to make the amendment retroactive for two years so that Congress can review the controversial tariffs Trump has already announced.
 But that might not be constitutional.

 Still, the plan is gaining momentum, even among some of Trump's allies, like South Dakota GOP Sen. Mike Rounds.